rust-lang/rust/text/0000-as-cell.md

 ## Language

-In order for this proposal to be safe, __it needs to be guaranteed that `T` and `Cell<T>` have the same memory layout__, and that there are no codegen issues based on viewing a reference to a `UnsafeCell`-less types as a reference to a `UnsafeCell`-containing type.
+The core of this proposal is the ability to cast a `&T` to a `&Cell<T>`, so in order for it to be safe, __it needs to be guaranteed that `T` and `Cell<T>` have the same memory layout__, and that there are no codegen issues based on viewing a reference to a type that does not contain a `UnsafeCell` as a reference to a type that does contain a `UnsafeCell`.

-As far as the author is aware, both should already implicitly fall out of the semantic of `Cell` and llvms notion of aliasing:
+As far as the author is aware, both should already implicitly fall out of the semantic of `Cell` and Rusts/llvms notion of aliasing:

-- `Cell` is safe interior mutability based on memcopying the `T`, and thus does not need additional fields.
+- `Cell` is safe interior mutability based on memcopying the `T`, and thus does not need additional fields or padding.
 - `&mut T -> &U` is a sub borrow, which prevents access to the original `&mut T` for its duration, thus no aliasing.

-However, we might have to add an explicit language guarantee about the validity of this cast.

 ## Std library

-Add conversions functions for `&mut T -> &Cell<T>` and `&mut [T] -> &[Cell<T>]`
+### `from_mut`

-to std, implemented with the equivalent of a simple `transmute()`.
+We add a constructor to the cell API that enables the `&mut T -> &Cell<T>` conversion, implemented with the equivalent of a `transmute()` of the two

-As an initial design, `Cell` would provide them through additional constructors:
+pointers:

 ```rust
 impl<T> Cell<T> {